ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * admin: boolean, currently automatically set to false whatever is posted.

 Not required but field is available:
-* email: string, for when the user wants to subscribe.
+* email: string, for when the user wants to subscribe. **Is unique field*

 ###Exercises